 All high-pressure cookers are now equipped with a fail-safe feature.
 These safety features are known as a safety valve or pressure release valve.

 A backup vent or an overpressure stopper is included, which allows you to relieve extra pressure if you fail to turn down the heat after the pot has reached maximum pressure, or if the main vent gets blocked with food during cooking.

-It should be noted that due to an expanding rubber gasket located within the lid, it is difficult to unlock and remove the lid until the pressure inside the cooker has been released.
+It should be noted that due to an expanding rubber gasket, also known as a sealing ring, located within the lid, it is difficult to unlock and remove the lid until the pressure inside the cooker has been released.